drtamarojgreen/quanta_tissu/docs/tissdb_plan.md

 ### Task 3.5: Encryption at Rest
 *   **Sub-tasks**:
-    1. Integrate a robust cryptographic library (e.g., OpenSSL `libcrypto` or libsodium).
+    1. Implement a robust cryptographic library.
     2. Modify the storage engine's file manager to encrypt segment files, index files, and WAL files before writing them to disk.
-    3. Implement a secure key management architecture that integrates with an external KMS (like HashiCorp Vault) for managing the master encryption key.
+    3. Implement a secure key management architecture for managing the master encryption key.
     4. Ensure the encryption/decryption process has minimal performance overhead on database operations.
 *   **Acceptance Criteria**:
     *   All data files on disk are fully encrypted.